 Throughout your life, this cruel and conniving thought process will try to lure you away from finding love.
 Identifying it will help you to stop seeing it as reality or your own point of view.
 It will allow you to separate and to act against its harmful directives.
 Remember that letting go of your inner critic means letting go of an old identity that, although unpleasant, can also feel safe in its familiarity.
 Breaking from this critic will rouse anxiety, but it poses a battle well worth fighting.
 Powering through this anxiety and refuting your inner critic at every turn will allow you to uncover and become your truest self.

-3. Challenge your defenses – It’s easy to fall back to those old, comforting activities that keep us feeling sheltered and alone.
-Even though, they may make us feel lonely, unfulfilled or hardened against love, we revert to our defenses like a heavy blanket shielding us from the world.
+3. Challenge your defenses – It’s easy to fall back to old, comforting activities that keep us feeling sheltered and alone.
+Even though they may make us feel lonely, unfulfilled, or hardened against love, we revert to our defenses like a heavy blanket shielding us from the world.
 Our defenses, no matter how alluring they may sound, are not our friend.
 They are there to keep us from achieving our goals.

 It may have felt threatening, even dangerous, to open up to someone as a child or show our feelings in our family, but these same defenses are no longer constructive to us in our current relationships.
-Perhaps, pretending we didn’t care helped guard us from the pain of feeling neglected or invisible, however that same attitude will make it hard to accept loving feelings that are extended to us today.
+Perhaps pretending we didn’t care helped guard us against the pain of feeling neglected or invisible.
+However, that same attitude will make it hard to accept loving feelings that are extended to us today.
 As we learn how adaptations that served us in our childhood are harmful to us in the present, we can act against these almost instinctive behaviors and, over time, become who we want to be in our relationships.

 Committing to these actions and investing in your relationships are both part of a natural process of growing into and becoming your own person.
 It’s a matter of severing the more destructive, often imaginary ties to your past and unleashing a newfound sense of self – a self that is now capable of having a loving relationship with another unique individual.
 When we brave the barriers we alone put up inside ourselves, we learn to live “all in.”